 Beyond the aesthetics and the smell, a worn-out carpet can lead to serious health problems.

 Increased allergy symptoms.
 Carpet fibers are magnets for dust, dirt, pet dander, and other allergens.
-If you notice that your family suffers from frequent colds or allergy symptoms, your carpet might be the issue, especially if it is older carpet.
+If you notice that your family suffers from frequent colds or allergy symptoms, your carpet might be the issue, especially an older carpet.
 It is not uncommon for people to experience fewer allergy symptoms after having the carpet replaced.

 Respiratory issues.
-Old, worn-out carpet can cause respiratory issues ranging from a simple cough and runny nose to cold-like symptoms, asthma attacks, and adverse allergic reactions.
-Mold that grows in dirty carpets can produce mycotoxins that make the air in your home unsafe to breathe.
+Old, worn-out carpet can cause respiratory issues ranging from simple cough and runny nose to cold-like symptoms, asthma attacks, and adverse allergic reactions.
+The mold that grows in dirty carpets can produce mycotoxins that make the air in your home unsafe to breathe.
 Prolonged exposure can go beyond nasal irritation and result in neurotoxicity and hypersensitivity.

-Neurotoxicity refers to the damage of the peripheral nervous system caused by exposure to natural or man-made toxic substances.
+Neurotoxicity refers to the damage of the peripheral nervous system caused by exposure to natural or human-made toxic substances.
 These toxins can alter the activity of the nervous system in ways that can disrupt or kill nerves.
-Nerves are essential for transmitting and processing information in the brain, as well as other areas of the nervous system.
+Nerves are essential for transmitting and processing information in the brain and other areas of the nervous system.

 Skin irritation and infection.
-A filthy carpet offers a habitat for that can cause redness, itchiness, swelling or infection.
-A common but extremely annoying skin condition closely associated with filthy carpets is athlete’s foot.
+A filthy carpet offers a habitat for that can cause redness, itchiness, swelling, or infection.
+A common but extremely annoying skin condition closely associated with filthy carpets is an athlete’s foot.
 This contagious fungal infection can be acquired by walking barefoot on a fungi-infested carpet.
-The fungi exploit cuts and scratches, to live and breeds which cause chronic itching.
+The fungi exploit cuts and scratches to live and breeds, which cause chronic itching.

-Gastro-intestinal infections.
-Children tend to pick things off the floor and eat it or put their dirty hands inside their mouths.
-This can transfer bacteria and fungi from the carpets and can cause stomach or intestinal infections as well as other diseases.
+Gastrointestinal infections.
+Children tend to pick things off the floor, eat it, or put their dirty hands inside their mouths.
+This can transfer bacteria and fungi from the carpets and cause stomach or intestinal infections and other diseases.

 What Types of Pests Can Survive in My South Carolina Carpet?

 Worn-out carpets are dream habitats for tiny organisms that we do not want in our homes.
-Dust mites, volatile compounds, and molds multiply rapidly as dirt, pet hair and human skin cells that serve as their food accumulate in a carpet’s fibers.
+Dust mites, volatile compounds, and molds multiply rapidly as dirt, pet hair, and human skin cells serve as their food accumulates in a carpet’s fibers.
 These pests carry harmful germs of their own, exposing you and your family to even more disease-causing microbes.

 The types of pests that can live in carpet include:

 - Carpet Beetle.
 An adult carpet beetle will not cause your home any harm.
 Unfortunately, the same cannot be said of their larvae.
-Carpet beetle larvae feed on a variety of things containing animal protein, such as wool, feathers, furs, dried milk or cheese, dead insects, and even dander.
+Carpet beetle larvae feed on various things containing animal protein, such as wool, feathers, furs, dried milk or cheese, dead insects, and even dander.
 Though carpet beetles do not bite, hairs on the larvae are irritating to some people.
-When skin is pressed against the larvae bite-like lesions may form.
+When skin is pressed against the larvae, bite-like lesions may form.
 Thorough vacuuming and elimination of food sources are usually sufficient to keep carpet beetle numbers low.

 - Bed Bugs.
-Another guest in the carpet is bed bugs.
-They cannot fly and are normally found within 15-feet of the bed, usually in the mattress and foundation/box springs but they favor the edge of the carpet.
+Another guest on the carpet is bed bugs.
+They cannot fly and are normally found within 15-feet of the bed, usually in the mattress and foundation/box springs, but they favor the carpet’s edge.

 - Silverfish.
 The shimmery and slithering silverfish is one bug you never want to see indoors.
 This pest will feast on fabric, paper, glue, and cardboard boxes.
 Silverfish are survivors—they even predate the dinosaurs—so it can be a challenge to get them out of your home once they are there.

 Unpleasant though they may be, every house has dust mites.
-Because they feed off dead skin cells, dust mites can thrive in any plush surface that can hold tasty particles, whether carpet, upholstery, bedding, or kids’ toys If you any of the above rings true, it may be time to consider replacing the carpet in your home.
-Palmetto Carpet & Floor Coverings offers a full line of flooring selections for your home, office, resort property or commercial use.
+Because they feed off dead skin cells, dust mites can thrive in any plush surface that can hold tasty particles, whether carpet, upholstery, bedding, or kids’ toys.
+If any of the above rings true, it may be time to consider replacing the carpet in your home.
+Palmetto Carpet & Floor Coverings offers a full line of flooring selections such as luxury vinyl flooring, laminate flooring for your home, office, a resort property, or commercial use.
 Contact Palmetto Carpet & Flooring and allow us to help you make the right decisions for all your flooring projects.